/ Swatara Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a lasting condition, you may be entitled to additional benefits under Pennsylvania law.
-These benefits are meant to account for the ongoing effects of your injury on your capacity to earn a living.
+If your on-the-job injury leads to a permanent disability, you may be able to receive additional benefits under Pennsylvania law.
+These benefits are intended to compensate for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: